vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-receiving-updates-callbacks.md

 ---
-title: "Receiving Updates & Callbacks"
+title: Receiving Updates & Callbacks
-excerpt: ""
+excerpt: ''
 ---
 Message status updates, events and messages from the RCS REST API and user agents, are delivered to the API client using webhook callbacks.